-In both these scenarios, software could be used to either ensure that quality is kept high by automating the repetitive jobs, or in taking away some of the workload that is inherent in having to input data.
+In both these scenarios, the software could be used to either ensure that quality is kept high by automating the repetitive jobs or in taking away some of the workloads that is inherent in having to input data.
 The information could just flow automatically from one place to the next, according to your business rules.

 You've got lots of new software each trying to do different jobs